jwilkinson1122/custom_addons/pod_administration_location_stock/README.rst

    :alt: License: LGPL-3

 ===========================
-Medical Location with stock
+Podiatry Location with stock
 ===========================

-This module links medical locations with stock locations in order to produce correct stock moves on other modules.
+This module links pod locations with stock locations in order to produce correct stock moves on other modules.

 Installation
 ============

-To install this module, go to 'Medical / Configuration / Settings' and inside 'Administration / Locations' activate the option 'Relate a medical location with a stock location'.
+To install this module, go to 'Podiatry / Configuration / Settings' and inside 'Administration / Locations' activate the option 'Relate a pod location with a stock location'.

 Usage
 =====

 #.
-Go to 'Medical / Administration / Location'
+Go to 'Podiatry / Administration / Location'
 #.
 Click 'Create' and fill in the information.
 #.
 Go inside de 'Location' page and select a stock location in order to
-   relate this stock location with the actual medical location.
+   relate this stock location with the actual pod location.
 #.
 Click 'Save'

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas